cliosight/Docs/README.md

 ## Leveraging Automation and AI Components <a name="ai"></a>

-To provide a better user experience through the use of AI, we have added code generators for the two types of syntaxes used to configure all UI and automation elements.
+To provide a better user experience through the use of AI, we have added code generators for the two types of syntaxes used within the platform.
-1. SQL query generator for creating reports, and
+1. SQL query generator for tables and reports,
-2. JSON body generator for all types of UI and processing elements.
+2. JSON body generator for configuring all elements.

 Detailed explanation for using AI tools within Cliosight is given in this video.

 ## JSON body of a Form <a name="form"></a>
 A form is the data input method to populate tables created with the table creation interface.
 It can have multiple sub-forms.
 It supports all basic input elements of a conventional HTML5 form.

 With the pre and post-HTML JSON tags, a form can function like a web page except for the limitation that it can have only one submit button.
-This eliminates the need for a database when used within an app hosted on a cloud VM or serverless infrastructure like Google App Engine, Azure App Service, and AWS Amplify.
+This eliminates the need for a database when used within an app or web page hosted on a cloud VM or serverless infrastructure like Google App Engine, Azure App Service, and AWS Amplify.

 A dashboard widget which is similar to a UI container, enables any number of forms and reports to be grouped together.
 This is explained in the [Dashboard](#dashboard) section.